 - Specific safety topics, like what to do if you see someone in the water who needs help

 - Fun activities that reinforce skills

 Not sure which class is best?
 Find the right class with our swim lesson selector questions!

 Accompanied by a parent, infants and toddlers learn to be comfortable in the water and develop swim readiness skills through fun and confidence-building experiences, while parents learn about water safety drowning prevention and the importance of supervision.
 Swim starters are typically age 6 months-3 years.

 Can the swimmer respond to verbal cues and jump on land?

 YES or Not yet, then A/ Water Discovery is for you!

 A/ Water Discovery

-Introduces infants and toddlers to the aquatic environment through exploration and encourages them to enjoy themselves while learning about the water.
+Parents accompany children in stage A, which introduces infants and toddlers to the aquatic environment through exploration and encourages them to enjoy themselves while learning about the water.

 B/ Water Exploration